weeklysmall.png

 THIS WEEKENDS SETLIST

-GOD I'M JUST GRATEFUL- ELEVATION WORSHIP
+THANK GOD I'M FREE- ELEVATION RHYTHM

 process.png